viamrobotics/docs/docs/components/movement-sensor/merged.md

 | `linear_acceleration` | array | **Dependent on Readings Type Supported** | The `name` of the movement sensor you want to merge, if it reads linear acceleration       |

 Note that only one sensor from each array can be used to retrieve each type of reading.
-Your robot uses the first sensor in the array that has implemented the relevant API method in its model and does not raise an error at runtime.
+Your machine uses the first sensor in the array that has implemented the relevant API method in its model and does not raise an error at runtime.
-For instance, in the **JSON Example** above, if both `"imu-wit"` and `"mpu6050"` support returning `angular_velocity`, `"mpu6050"` is only used to read angular velocity on the robot if `"imu-wit"` returns an error at runtime.
+For instance, in the **JSON Example** above, if both `"imu-wit"` and `"mpu6050"` support returning `angular_velocity`, `"mpu6050"` is only used to read angular velocity on the machine if `"imu-wit"` returns an error at runtime.

 ## Test the movement sensor